deeptihere/helloworld/README.md

 # helloworld
 Understanding Github from scratch to work
-A fisrt change I am making here to undersatnd the github process.
+A first change I am making here to undersatnd the github process.